stanislawbartkowski/hadoopsql/README.md

 1. Load data into MySQL database.
 Four tables are created: SALES, CUSTOMERS, EMPLOYEES, PRODUCTS
 2. Import data from MySQL into Hive using Sqoop utility
-3. Run queries on Hive text, Parquet and OCR
+3. Run queries on Hive text, Parquet and ORC
 4. Catalog Hive tables into IBM BigSQL.
 Run queries using Big SQL engine.
 5. Load data into Spark and execute queries using Spark SQL.
 6. Load data into HBase Phoenix and run queries through Phoenix SQL